atw1020/sente/docs/basics.rst

     >>> game = sente.Game(13)
     >>> game = sente.Game(19, sente.rules.JAPANESE)

-.. note:: Japanese rules may not be advisable because sente has no means of automatic dead stone detection (at present)
+.. warning:: Japanese rules may not be advisable because sente has no means of automatic dead stone detection (at present)

 Moves can be played on the game using the ``play()`` method, and the board can be printed using the python ``print()`` function.